SimiaCryptus/intellij-aicoder/docs/prompt_documentation.md

 #### Closing Remarks

-The management of the prompt text within the `DictationAction` class showcases a thoughtful approach to enhancing the accuracy and usability of speech-to-text functionality in an IDE setting.
+The management of the prompt text within the `VoiceToTextAction` class showcases a thoughtful approach to enhancing the accuracy and usability of speech-to-text functionality in an IDE setting.
 By maintaining and updating a context-aware prompt, the implementation ensures that users can enjoy a more seamless and accurate dictation experience, even during extended dictation sessions.
 This feature underscores the importance of context in natural language processing applications and demonstrates a practical application of such principles in software development tools.

 # generic\CodeChatAction.kt